 And talking of local, both the National Garden Scheme, aka Yellow Book and community magazines list for gardens open for charity.
 Those near to you have the extra advantage of growing plants which will grow happily in your own garden.

-We all like having a nosey around someone else’s garden… so, if you can’t make it to the Workshops, you can still follow Marie’s garden and its renovation on Instagram or Facebook It’ll be at least a year before she can open her garden but you can watch the progress until then!
+We all like having a nosey around someone else’s garden… so, if you can’t make it to the Workshops, you can still follow Marie’s garden and its renovation on Instagram or Facebook She’s hoping to open her garden next year in aid of a local hospice – check Plews website and all our social media for updates!

 See our @plewsgd Instagram and Facebook page for tips, pics, gardening inspo.